Scarygami/mirror-api/examples/hangout_companion/README.md

 At the bottom of that page you can then "Save" and "Enter a hangout".

 (Of course this will only work in Dartium without compiling to js...)

+### Special note if you are running with the Mirror API emulator and not the real Mirror API

+During the first run the authentication will fail, check the Javascript console and you will see a message `Client ID: <some client id here>`

+Copy this client ID and add it as `additional_client_id` in the `client_secrets.json` of your Mirror API instance.
+Deploy the instance again and authentication should work.

+Please note that you will have to repeat those steps whenever you save the Hangouts settings in the API console, because this will result in a new Client ID.

 ### Licenses